Written byConnie Yang

 Have disabled the third-party software and created a clean environment, but CHKDSK still cannot access the target volume?
 It is probably that the volume has some problems to make it inaccessible.

 In this case, you have to give up the disk.
-And for the data on it, you can try to restore by utilizing some data cloning software like AOMEI Backupper.
+And for the data on it, you can try to restore it by utilizing some data cloning software like AOMEI Backupper.

-Tips: Data on a volume with physical problems like having bad sectors can't be restored.
+Note: Data on a volume with physical problems like having bad sectors can't be restored.

 "CHKDSK cannot open volume for direct access" is a common but not tricky problem.
 This article offers detailed solutions and by the way, tells you the causes.
 Hope you can get help from it.
 Apart from this error, you may also encounter other situations that force you to face data loss.
 When in that case, you can try iBoysoft Data Recovery for Windows.